 Helvetas Swiss Intercooperation

-Helvetas is an independent Swiss development organization that is building capacity in Africa, Asia, Latin America and Eastern Europe.
-In collaboration with local partners, Helvetas implements development projects in the areas of water and sanitation, agriculture and nutrition, education and skills development, private sector development, governance, peace and migration, and climate and disaster resilience.
+Helvetas is an independent organization for development based in Switzerland with affiliated organizations in Germany and the United States.
+Helvetas supports poor and disadvantaged women, men and communities in about thirty developing and transition countries in Africa, Asia, Latin America and Eastern Europe.
+In collaboration with local partners, Helvetas implements development projects in the areas of water, food and climate, education, jobs and private sector development, governance, gender and social equity.

 Helvetas is an implementation partner of the Lindt & Sprüngli Farming Program in Madagascar.
 Helvetas supports the strengthening of the capacities of exporters' trainers who support farmers to improve productivity and quality of cocoa produced, supports the development of additional income generating activities for farmers and the installment of community infrastructure, mainly water.

-Ecotop offers services in the area of rural development.
-The organization focuses on sustainable agriculture based on the natural dynamic of ecosystems (Succesional Agroforestry Systems), with particular expertise the improvement of cocoa production systems in Latin America, Asia and Africa.
-Ecotop’s objective is to promote agriculture and agro-forestry as a central axis for sustainable development in tropical regions, considering food security, biodiversity and resiliance of impacts of climate change.
+Ecotop offers services in the area of rural development in Latin America, Africa, Asia and Oceania.
+The organization mainly focuses on sustainable agriculture based on the natural dynamic of ecosystems (Syntropic Farming, Successional Agroforestry, Dynamic Agroforestry).
+Ecotop’s objective is to promote agriculture and agroforestry as a central axis for sustainable development in tropical regions, considering food security, biodiversity and resilience of impacts of climate change.